-Too much documentation is not necessary.
+Too much documentation (or documented information) is not necessary.
 You don’t need to record everything your company does as the statement will end up looking like a policy if not a sales pitch.

 The key to creating a non-complex document is to start by defining the need for the ISO 9001 scope.

-Do your documents suffice to support the business operations or enhance your normal activities?
-If not, then you should re-evaluate their significance and revise or ditch them.
+If not, then you should re-evaluate and revise or ditch the Scope Statement.

 Is your business trying to keep the system alive?
 Perhaps your system is too complex and the process of documenting procedures and filling out forms is not adding any value.
 How about you simplify the system and keep it practical?
 The best idea is to focus on improvements and results rather than on the documents.